bhoirsameer/StudentsManagementSystem/readme.txt

 Step 7:
-    trainers can login by the username and passord given at 4 th step
+    trainers can login by the username and passord given at 4th step